 CA School Dashboard — The California School Dashboard is part of California’s current accountability system for districts and schools.
 The Dashboard, designed to be parent and community friendly, includes important data on student demographics, academic performance, academic engagement, and the conditions and climate at the school and compares current and prior year results.

 The Grantee Perception Report — Created by the Center for Effective Philanthropy, the Grantee Perception Report (GPR) provides a way for funders to gather feedback from their grantees and understand how their results compare to peer foundations.
 Check out our most recent GPR results and response here.
+(Once we announced that the Rogers Family Foundation was spending down, we decided not to conduct another GPR.)

 Grant Advisor — Like Yelp for foundations, Grant Advisor is another helpful tool that allows grantees to anonymously post feedback about a funder’s grantmaking process.
 The feedback can then be used by the funders to determine what changes might need to be made to their grantmaking process, and by future grantseekers to help them navigate the grant application process.